 Hollywood Regency Dining

-This client has a preference for a Hollywood regency style with art deco and modern influences.
-She and her spouse purchased a new home with a partial open concept layout on the first floor.
-The formal living, dining, kitchen and family rooms share either a partial wall, or are fully open to other spaces.
-When working on a single room project, I typically only render the primary space that I'm redesigning.
-However, because this dining space is positioned within a partially open concept, I needed to sketch out a rough layout of the first floor to understand how the spaces interact together.
+This client has a strong preference for a Hollywood Regency style with art deco and modern influences.
+She and her spouse recently purchased a new home with a partially open concept layout on the first floor.
+The formal living, dining, kitchen, and family rooms are either partially separated by walls or fully open to each other.
+Typically, when working on a single-room project, I focus on rendering only the primary space being redesigned.
+However, given the dining space’s location within this open layout, I felt it necessary to sketch out a rough floor plan of the entire first floor to better understand how these spaces interact.

-The dining space has a fairly square layout with 3 different entrances ( 1 from the main hallway, 1 from the kitchen area and 1 from the side porch French doors).
-The client wanted to keep the current layout of walls/ columns and wanted a dining room update that would not require large construction costs and long timelines.
-Within my 3D rendering I added a moderate budget upgrade to the columns and wall trim to better reflect the clients style.
-This upgrade requires carpentry skills for millwork and finishes.
+The dining room itself has a fairly square layout, with three different entrances: one from the main hallway, one from the kitchen area, and one from the side porch through French doors.
+The client wanted to retain the current layout of the walls and columns while updating the dining room in a way that wouldn't involve costly construction or lengthy timelines.
+In my 3D rendering, I proposed a moderate-budget upgrade to the columns and wall trim to better align with the client’s style.
+This update would require some carpentry work for the millwork and finishes.

-For the dining chairs, I recommended slender legs and an open back chair to offer more negative space in the lower half of the room.
-If we were to place a solid base table and solid back chairs, the room might have "a box, in a box, in a box, etc" feel.
-Leaving areas open and unobstructed can be a simple way to regain balance and visual flow in partially constrained layouts.
-The final table design has been modified from this original 3D rendering.
-As this client's preference was to have a pedestal type table base.
-After discussing benefits of negative spaces within her layout, she decided to go with a spider leg base with a powdered brass finish to bring a little more brightness under the table.
-Which brings me to my final point.
+For the dining chairs, I recommended designs with slender legs and an open back to create more negative space in the lower half of the room.
+Without these elements, a solid-base table and solid-back chairs could make the room feel overly boxed in.
+Keeping certain areas open and unobstructed is an effective way to maintain balance and visual flow in a space with partial constraints.
+The final table design was modified from the initial rendering based on the client's preference for a pedestal-style base.
+After discussing the benefits of negative space, she opted for a spider-leg base in a powdered brass finish to introduce some brightness beneath the table.

 Before